iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 With additional style-tags you can resize and/or format the map style.

-To use the map in ```jarvis``` just use one of the datapoints as URL of the DisplayImage-Widget.
+To use the map in ```jarvis``` just use one of the data points as URL of the DisplayImage-Widget.
 There you can resize the image or the whole widget.
 In case of the responsive design of jarvis the Map will resize in case of the display size.

 To display the map in ```ioBroker VIS``` you can use a normal html Widget e.g: